-- a. of financial exigency, of the existence and extent of the condition; - b. for elimination or reduction of a department or program, of a bona fide formal discontinuance of a program or department utilizing appropriate procedures of the College; or - c. for termination in the case of prolonged physical or mental illness, of medical evidence that the faculty member is unable to continue to fulfill the terms and conditions of the appointment.
+- b. for elimination or reduction of a department or program, of a bona fide formal discontinuance of a program or department utilizing appropriate procedures of the College; or - c. for termination in the case of prolonged physical or mental illness, of medical evidence that the faculty member is unable to continue to fulfill the terms and conditions of the appointment.